 By Jason Wooden, PhD | April 27, 2021

-The reason people fall asleep at work include poor sleep, nontraditional work shifts, tiring or repetitive tasks, medical issues, and medications.
+The reasons people fall asleep at work include poor sleep, nontraditional work shifts, tiring or repetitive tasks, medical issues, and medications.

-To stay more alert, you can try getting more sleep, power naps, activity breaks, vitamins, healthy snacks, changes to your workspace, and a host of other remedies.
+To stay more alert, your options included getting more sleep, power naps, activity breaks, vitamins, healthy snacks, changes to your workspace, and a host of other remedies.

 The many reasons we’re falling asleep at work

 Feeling sleepy and struggling to stay awake on the job can be pretty frustrating.